HTY2003/EVN-arduino-old/docs/getting-started/first-boot.rst

 2. Connect EVN Alpha to your computer using your USB cable.
 Once plugged in, the green Cable LED should light up.

 3. Once connected, EVN Alpha will appear as an USB storage device or USB Serial device.
-A USB Serial device can be hard to detect, so follow these steps to set the board into BOOTSEL (USB storage device) mode:
+A USB Serial device can be hard to detect, so follow these steps to set the board into USB Drive (BOOTSEL) mode:

     * Press and hold Reset Button (next of USB port)
     * Press and hold BOOTSEL Button (next to Reset button)